At ten years old, Fanny Price is brought to live with her rich relations at Mansfield Park. Timid and modest by nature,

 Bertram, accompanied by the man she is engaged to, Mr Rushworth, and the man she loves, Henry Crawford, arrives at a locked iron

 gate leading to a different part of the garden.
-Maria, metaphorically facing the prospect of marriage, has a feeling of constraint.
+Maria, facing the prospect of marriage, has a feeling of constraint that she expresses

-While Mr Rushworth goes off to fetch a key, Maria allows Henry Crawford to help her scramble round the side of the gate and walk off
+metaphorically.
+While Mr Rushworth goes off to fetch a key, Maria allows Henry Crawford to help her scramble round the side of the gate

 The next major event in the young people's lives is their absorption in amateur theatricals.
 Rehearsals allow them to rehearse the